LegendsModding/minecraft-legends-docs/BSharpReferenceSheet.md

 ### Helper functions

 Helper functions (local to a file or global to all) are ways to execute common functionality repeatedly.
-If you notice yourself duplicating scripts or doing something very similar make a helper function or reach out to fellow scripters for assistance!
+If you notice yourself duplicating scripts or doing something very similar make a helper function or reach out to fellow developers for assistance!

-In B# land we define functions like so:
+In the wonderful and mythical world of `B# land` we define functions like so:

 ```jsx
 // or MyLocalFunction if you wanted it to be global!